eugenetph/Dependency-Scanner-Python-/README.md

 Here are the steps to run Dependency Scanner (Python):

-1. NetBeans IDE is required.
+1. 'NetBeans IDE' is required.
 This project uses glassfish server 1.Link: https://netbeans.org/downloads/

 1. Integrated tools for this project are: